BROADSoftware/HADeploy/docsite/docs/plugins_reference/files/local_templates_folders.md

 ## Synopsis

-Allow defining a list of local folder where HADeploy will lookup local templates to be deployed on the target clusters.
+Allow definition of a list of local folder where HADeploy will lookup local templates to be deployed on the target clusters.

 ## Attributes